tlietz/collaborlist/README.md

 ## Application Design

-There are many different parts of the system that need to be split up into their own context so that the application has isolated functionality.
-Lists that a user is working on are shown to that user, along with its name and potentially other metadata such as how many collaborators there are on a certain list.
+A list that a user is working displays its name and potentially other metadata such as how many collaborators there are on a certain list.
-Along with the standard crud operations on lists themselves, doing crud operations on list items need to be supported.
-Managing the CRUD operations on lists is different from managing the CRUD operations on list items when a user is working on a list.
+Managing the CRUD operations on entire lists is different from managing the CRUD operations on items of a list.
 A `Catalog` context is a good place for the management of lists.
 This leaves a `List` context to mange the list items of each list.